Johnny Paul Penry: Plea agreement

-On February 15, 2008, Penry agreed to a plea bargain in which he was given three consecutive sentences of life without parole for Carpenter's murder and sexual assault.
-As part of the plea deal, Penry had to certify that he was not intellectually disabled.
+On February 15, 2008, Penry agreed to a plea bargain in which he was given three consecutive life sentences for capital murder, aggravated sexual assault, and attempted deadly assault on a peace officer.
 Prosecutors did not want to risk putting Penry through a fourth trial.
-The district attorney most familiar with the case had died in 2003, and if the fourth jury did not hand down a death sentence, Penry would have served enough time to be eligible for parole immediately under 1970s laws governing life sentences in Texas.
+The district attorney most familiar with the case had died in 2003.
+Furthermore, had the fourth jury did not hand down a death sentence, Penry would have served enough time to be eligible for parole immediately under 1970s laws governing life sentences in Texas.
+As part of the agreement, Penry forfeited all credit for time served and waived his right to be eligible for parole, ensuring that he will spend the rest of his life in prison.

+As part of the plea agreement, Penry apologized to Carpenter's family.
+On the witness stand, he said, "I have committed a bad act and I have caused them a lot of pain."

+Penry also had to say that he was not intellectually disabled.
 After the deal was reached, Carpenter's niece, Ellen May, said she was happy that Penry would remain in prison forever and she said the agreement proved that Penry had been lying about being intellectually disabled.
 Wright said that it was "galling" for prosecutors to require Penry to say that he was not intellectually disabled, but he characterized the stipulation as "a small price to pay" for eliminating the possibility of execution.